Cajac/picoCTF-Writeups/picoCTF_2021/Cryptography/No_Padding_No_Problem.md

 Hints:
 1. What can you do with a different pair of ciphertext and plaintext?
 What if it is not so different after all...
 ```

 Challenge link: [https://play.picoctf.org/practice/challenge/154](https://play.picoctf.org/practice/challenge/154)

 ## Solution

 ### Analyse the setup

-Let's connect to the site and see what happens
+Let's connect to the site with netcat and see what happens

 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/Cryptography/No_Padding_No_Problem]
 └─$ nc mercury.picoctf.net 30048